GauravBarakoti/circleci-poc/README.md

 For now, I'm proceeding with GitHub.

-- Firstly you will not have any projects which CircleCI follows.
+- Firstly you will not have any projects that CircleCI follows.

-- Go to Projects and Follow the repository which you want CircleCI to follow.
+- Go to Projects and Follow the repository that you want CircleCI to follow.

 - Click on Self-Hosted Runners -> Create Resource Class